imhicihu/Digital-dyaspora/README.md

 ### What is this repository for? ###

 * Quick summary
+    * Strategies, policies and good practices in data mining
 * Version 1.02

 ### How do I get set up? ###